 And finally the tech companies over the last 5 years:

-All these companies are (mostly) easy to understand.
+All these companies are easy to understand.
 They have great leaders at the helm.
 They have visible growth prospects.
-They are killing the S&P 500.
-And they are positioned to beat the S&P 500 in the long haul.
+They are killing the S&P 500, and are positioned to beat the S&P 500 in the long haul.

 But, if you have an interest in stocks and want the opportunity to crush the market over decades, I would highly suggest investing in individual stocks.
 While it can be a little scary going it alone, think about signing up for a service like the Motley Fool Stock Advisor where they offer stock suggestions and have forums for discussion.
 This is a really great path for new investors.